 What is a deficiency judgment?
 In a short sale, the difference between the sale price and the total mortgage debt is called a “deficiency.”
 Again, let’s say the total debt you owe on the first mortgage is $200,000, but the short sale price is $150,000.
 The deficiency is $50,000.

-In most states, the lender can seek a personal judgment against you to recover the deficiency after the short sale (though a few states prohibit this under certain circumstances).
-Generally, once a deficiency judgment has been obtained, the lender may collect this amount (in our example, $50,000) from you by doing such things as garnishing wages or levying a bank account.
-(To learn more about deficiency judgments and to find the law in your state, see our Deficiency Judgments area.)
+In most states, the lender can seek a personal judgment against you to recover the deficiency after the short sale.
+Though, a few states prohibit deficiency judgments after short sales under certain circumstances.
+Generally, once a deficiency judgment has been obtained, the lender may collect this amount—in our example, $50,000—from you by doing such things as garnishing wages or levying a bank account.

 Also, good lawyers have extensive skills in negotiation.
-In the likely event that you are facing a potential deficiency judgment, a lawyer can help:
+In the event that you're facing a potential deficiency judgment, a lawyer can help:

-If the lender does get a deficiency judgment against you, an attorney can potentially help you file bankruptcy to get rid of the judgment (and provide advice about whether this is a good idea).
-(Learn more in Nolo’s Bankruptcy area.)
+If the lender does get a deficiency judgment against you, an attorney can potentially help you file bankruptcy to get rid of the judgment—and provide advice about whether this is a good idea.

 Each short sale document has a legal interpretation and legal consequences.
-However, the terms may not be clear to someone who doesn't have a legal background.
-For example, sometimes homeowners think that the short sale approval letter (the contractual agreement from the lender) lets them off the hook for the deficiency, but in reality it doesn't.
+But the terms may not be clear to someone who doesn't have a legal background.
+For example, sometimes homeowners think that the short sale approval letter—the contractual agreement from the lender—lets them off the hook for the deficiency, but in reality it doesn't.

 You need to make sure that you understand every word of the agreement so that there aren’t any surprises after the closing.
 Non-attorneys can’t give a legal interpretation of the short sale documents.
 Only a competent attorney can advise you about the legal affect of the terms of the agreement.

-If the short sale falls through, the lender may pursue a foreclosure against you.
+If the short sale falls through, the lender might pursue a foreclosure against you.
 An attorney can review the foreclosure papers and advise you about your different options if this happens.